 Due Dates: July 16, 2026: Full application deadline

-Summary: Cooperative agreement to increase the purchase of healthy fluid milk among SNAP participants through point-of-purchase incentives at authorized retailers.
+Summary: Supports projects that incentivize SNAP participants to purchase and consume healthy fluid milk through point-of-purchase incentives at authorized retailers.

-Key Information: No cost share/match required; only government agencies and non-profits eligible.
+Key Information: No cost sharing or matching required; only government agencies and nonprofits eligible.